 Just as emotions can be quantified by PAD Scales, so can moods.
 The interpretation of a mood in PAD scales can be the same as it is with an emotion, as a 3-dimensional vector, or a mood can be represented by an octant of the PAD space.
-The first interpretation is driven by the idea that a mood is simply an elongated version of an emotion, whereas the second gives a mood a less specific location in the PAD space.
+The first interpretation is driven by the idea that a mood is simply an elongated version of an emotion.

-In the case of the latter, which is the interpretation employed by Mimetic Emotions, causes a mood to apply a more general influence on calculations and behavior determinations, instead of a strongly defined effect tied to a given vector.
-This interpretation gives rise to eight possible moods, including examples such as: Exuberant (+P,+A,+D), Disdainful (-P,-A,+D), and Docile (+P, -A, -D).
-(Gebhard) However, such regions can also be representative of the personality for an individual, as discussed in the next section ("Analysis of the Big-five Personality in Terms
+In the case of the latter, which is the interpretation employed by Mimetic Emotions, a mood applies a more general influence on calculations and behavior determinations, instead of a strongly defined effect.
+This interpretation gives rise to eight possible moods, including examples such as: Exuberant (+P,+A,+D) and Disdainful (-P,-A,+D) (Gebhard).
+Such regions can also be representative of the personality for an individual, as discussed in the next section (Mehrabian, "Analysis of the Big-five Personality in Terms of the PAD Temperament Model").